tttianhao/mcmc/README.md

 * --r: the r facotr in theta equation.
 Default is 1
 * --number: the number of nodes.
 Default is 4
 * --coordinate: the coordinate of nodes.
 Input format: x_1,y_1,x_2,y_2,x_3,y_3....
 Default is 0,0,1,1,-1,1,1,-1
-* --N: the number of iterations.
+* --iterate: the number of iterations.
 Default is 1000
+* --center: the source node.
+Default is node 0

 ## License